Empress Ma (Hongwu)

-Empress Xiaocigao (孝慈高皇后, 18 July 1332 – 23 September 1382), commonly known as Empress Ma (馬皇后), was an imperial consort of the Ming dynasty.
+Empress Xiaocigao (孝慈高皇后, 18 July 1332 – 23 September 1382), commonly known as Empress Ma, was an imperial consort of the Ming dynasty.
 She was the principal wife of the Hongwu Emperor and acted as his adviser in politics, exerting a large amount of influence during his reign.

 Biography

 Early life

-Her personal name was commonly known as Ma Xiuying (馬秀英), but this was never mentioned in any official records, including the History of Ming.
-It is noted that she was from a poor background, born in Suzhou (宿州) and that she did not have bound feet, which most women above the working class had in contemporary China.
+Her personal name was commonly known as Ma Xiuying, but this was never mentioned in any official records, including the History of Ming.
+It is noted that she was from a poor background, born in Suzhou and that she did not have bound feet.
 All that is known of her parentage is that her mother, who died when she was young, was surnamed Zheng, and that her father had fled with her to Dingyuan (in modern-day Anhui Province) after he had killed someone.
 Her father came into contact with and befriended the founder of the Red Turban army, Guo Zixing, who was affluent and influential.
 He took her in and adopted her when her father died.
 She was allowed to read books and pursue her education, an uncommon situation for the women at the time.
 She developed a keen interest in literature and history.